vijaykodam/kubernetes-readonly-mcp/README.md

 - `get_pod_logs`: Get logs from a specific pod
 - `get_logs`: Get logs from pods, deployments, jobs, or resources matching a label selector

-### Prerequisites
+## Prerequisites

-Kubernetes cluster creation and configuring your kubectl must be done before starting the installation.
+- Kubernetes cluster creation and configuring your kubectl must be done before starting the installation.
 Default K8s context will be used.
-For demo purposes, you can use kind and docker to setup a local k8s cluster running quickly in your local machine.
+- For demo purposes, you can use kind and docker to setup a local k8s cluster running quickly in your local machine.
-Refer to this quickstart: https://kind.sigs.k8s.io/docs/user/quick-start/
+- Refer to this quickstart: https://kind.sigs.k8s.io/docs/user/quick-start/

 ## Installation

-### Adding to your MCP configuration
+### MCP configuration

 Add this to your MCP Server configuration file: